nginxinc/nginx-gateway-fabric/site/content/installation/nginx-plus-jwt.md

 {{%tab name="Helm"%}}

-Specify the Secret name using the `nginxGateway.serviceAccount.imagePullSecret` or `nginxGateway.serviceAccount.imagePullSecrets` helm value.
+Specify the Secret name using the `serviceAccount.imagePullSecret` or `serviceAccount.imagePullSecrets` helm value.

 {{% /tab %}}